sahat/megaboilerplate/README.md

 #### Actions, reducers, stores, containers, provider...what? ಠ_ರೃ

-Despite being such a small library, [Redux](http://redux.js.org/) can be a little frustrating to understand for beginners.
-It actually took about three days until it "clicked" for me, even with my prior experience of React and Flux architecture.
+Despite being such a small library, [Redux](http://redux.js.org/) can be difficult to grasp for beginners.
+It took me almost three days until Redux "clicked" for me, even with my prior experience of working with React and Flux.
 Here is a TL;DR: summary:

 | Concept       | Description                                                       |
 | ------------- |:-----------------------------------------------------------------:|